-- There are those who do not appreciate AOD issues-historical and current-among our students and, as a result, do not understand the value of providing on-campus housing for all of our ministerial students. - Overcoming long standing cultural traditions and attitudes
+- There are those who do not appreciate AODA issues-historical and current-among our students and, as a result, do not understand the value of providing on-campus housing for all of our ministerial students. - Overcoming long standing cultural traditions and attitudes in regard to alcohol use presents MLC with a considerable challenge.

-• Staff members who have many responsibilities to fulfill in addition to AOD programming
+Staff members who have many responsibilities to fulfill in addition to AOD programming